 As an educator, I am always conscious of how impossibly distant college can seem to those struggling on the social and financial margins, and can also personally testify to education’s power for great change, to open doors in the mind and heart, but also to the precious luxury of better options.
 I grew up in rural Nevada as one of three kids.
 My mother worked as a casino cashier, janitor, shelf stocker, groundskeeper.
 She did this while battling our underfunded rural school system for the support my two brothers with speech and learning disabilities needed.
 Meanwhile, my stepfather, a Vietnam vet sickened by exposure to Agent Orange and prone to violent hallucinations, spent years on the couch unemployed, running up debt.
 I got away: I moved out, left high school, earned my GED, and then moved to Oregon, started community college, and transferred to Portland State University, where I earned a scholarship and then a full ride to graduate school at Cornell.

 Some classroom work I use to facilitate this peeling-and-growing include Harvard’s implicit association quiz, the Barnga cross-cultural communication game, reflection exercises, and privilege inventories.
 Whenever possible, I tie our coursework to the local community.
 For example, in my “Imaginary Cities” course, my students explored our city of Ankara in teams, conducting field observations and writing a collaborative paper analyzing what they saw through three urban theories on gender, segregation, and militarization.
 For my folklore course, students conducted oral history interviews with other students and family members.
 I’ve also enjoyed mentoring students on extensive extracurricular research projects that aimed for the public good, such as interviewing transnational migrant workers in the Arabian Gulf to illuminate the experiences of a marginalized population, collecting illness narratives from SE Asian laborers quarantined in Qatar’s national tuberculosis clinic to help improve TB outreach and education in labor camps, and interviewing elderly storytellers to preserve a vanishing oral tradition.
-I teach holistically and whole-heartedly, with sincerity and integrity and passion—with a firm belief in education’s immense transformative possibilities.
+I teach holistically and whole-heartedly, and with a firm belief in education’s immense transformative possibilities.

 That belief is coupled with gratitude for the way it has transformed my life as well as my mother’s.
 In her fifties, she returned to college, commuting hours every day to the nearest city while still working full time, persisting her way through two degrees.
 We graduated the same spring, and she is now a social worker in child protective services, helping vulnerable families much like ours once had been, reminding me all the time that the doors are there—we just need some help, sometimes, to reach them.